 - Farming: With the extensive use of farming equipment operations and maintenance over the years, the use of asbestos has shown up as an issue for many farmers, including dairy and poultry farmers who need certain equipment to raise and harvest the produce from their animals.
-More animal harvesting farmers have had more exposure while crop farmers' exposure has been limited only to farm equipment maintenance periodically.
+More animal harvesting farmers have had more exposure, while crop farmers' exposure has been limited only to farm equipment maintenance periodically.
 At the time of asbestos being used in farming, there were between 2 and 3 million farmers across the country working and using equipment that was lined with asbestos regularly.
-Unfortunately, this exposure could have also been transferred second hand through the home with dust from the equipment on clothing.
+Unfortunately, this exposure could have also been transferred secondhand through the home with dust from the equipment on clothing.

 - HVAC Technicians: While new systems do not use asbestos, HVAC technicians who have performed services on old systems and entered older homes where asbestos was used in insulation have risked exposure.
 Depending on how long they have been in the industry and how many homes they have entered over the course of their career.
 Those who have been in the industry for over ten years have probably experienced much more exposure to asbestos due to the age of the homes.
 Newer homes would not have the risk that older ones do with asbestos, reducing current exposure to HVAC technicians significantly.
-Older homes in most cases have updated their homes and removed the asbestos, but in some places, this was only a recommendation as opposed to a requirement.
+Older homes, in most cases, have updated their homes and removed the asbestos, but in some places, this was only a recommendation as opposed to a requirement.

 - Hairdressers: Over the last couple of decades, hairdressers and beauticians have risked exposure to asbestos through the use of hairdryers and other hair items used frequently.
 Old equipment made at least in the late 1970s, asbestos from the equipment is released into the air in the environment.
-While customer exposure is limited, a constant release of asbestos into the air can cause health concerns and risks to the hairdressers who have been using this equipment daily and for years on end.
+While customer exposure is limited, a constant release of asbestos into the air can cause health concerns and risks to the hairdressers who have been using this equipment daily and for years.
 While it may be rare to find equipment today with this asbestos, there could be some hairdryers in some home salons left with asbestos in them.
 Beauticians that have been in the industry for several decades have a higher risk rate than others and should be aware of the potential exposure.

 - Factory Workers: Working in plants and textile factories in the 1970s, 1980s, and 1990s is an industry where asbestos was used frequently in the machines, releasing toxins into the air.
 Those who worked on these machines daily in this environment, consistently breathing in these toxins from the asbestos have increased exposure to asbestos.
 Even when the machines they were using were serviced for maintenance and upgrades, the use of asbestos was prevalent all the way through the 1990s.
-Asbestos could have even been linked in the safety uniforms and gloves that were used to handle these machines while working.
+Asbestos could have even been linked to the safety uniforms and gloves used to handle these machines while working.
 Depending on how long each person worked in that environment and how much they used could be more damaging than others.

 Fighting Asbestos Exposure Today

-With the knowledge out about asbestos and the damage that it can do to those who are exposed, knowing how much exposure you had to it is essential.
-Even if you have not retired in your profession, you should still seek help determining the level of damage you have suffered from asbestos exposure.
+With the knowledge about asbestos and the damage that it can do to those who are exposed, knowing how much exposure you had to it is essential.
+Even if you have not retired from your profession, you should still seek help determining the level of damage you have suffered from asbestos exposure.
 If you or a loved one works in one of the top ten industries at risk for asbestos exposure, potentially resulting in an illness, contact the asbestos litigation specialists at Cooney & Conway, LLP.